jeyakumar-optisol/paypay-currency-conversion/README.md

 ## View Model
-ViewModel in Blix should be extended with BaseViewModel and it has loader hide/show function and loader canceled event handling
+ViewModel in Paypay should be extended with BaseViewModel and it has loader hide/show function and loader canceled event handling
 - overridden onCreate method
 - repository access
 - implementing BaseViewModel override method and handling when needed